Lux Christian Academy: Policies & Handbook

 AUTHORIZATION FOR TRANSPORTATION AND FIELD TRIPS

-The facility may plan carefully arranged, supervised special trips for the children away from school.
+The school may plan carefully arranged, supervised special trips for the children away from school.
 These include children taking walks.
 I give the school permission to transport my child on these field trips.

 I(we) give the school permission to transport my child for field trips that require vehicular transportation and transportation to/from their local school.